What is the Difference Between Domestic and Industrial Sewing Machines?

-As we specialise in industrial machines rather than domestic ones, we know our stuff when it comes to being able to tell the difference.
+As we specialise in industrial machines such as Durkopp Adler rather than domestic ones, we know our stuff when it comes to being able to tell the difference.
 So, if you are wondering whether you should invest in a domestic machine, or feel like you are ready to take the step up to an industrial model, read on as we explain the differences between these two classifications of sewing machine.

 Are There Any Differences?

 Believe it or not, there are various differences between the machines.
 Although domestic and industrial sewing machines may share similar components, such as a motor which powers a needle, the use and methods are very different.

 Let’s take a closer look at some of the most important differences to note:

 Domestic machines are created to be able to handle most materials that a housewife would need.
 This makes them incredibly flexible to deal with most light materials which may need repairing or adapting within the home.